Agile Laws & Distributed Teams: From Conway to Goodhart to Parkinson

-On many occasions in the recent past, working with distributed agile teams has amplified existing organizational, technical, and cultural challenges in many organizations.
-Starting changing, and I am not referring to the introduction of a new video conferencing tool, always requires the acceptance that there is a problem that needs attention.
-In that respect, the current issues that many distributed teams face may also act as accelerants to become more agile.
-The following article addresses some of the most current impediments to achieving agility by revisiting several agile laws that are particularly relevant to distributed agile teams.
+On many occasions, working with agile teams has amplified existing organizational, technical, and cultural challenges in many organizations.
+Starting to change always requires the acceptance that there is a problem that needs attention.
+The following article addresses some of the most prevailing impediments to achieving agility by revisiting several agile laws that are particularly relevant to any team’s effectiveness in solving customer problems.

 TL;DR: Scrum Master Problem Dealing — The Survey Results